Interstellar comet 3I ATLAS glows green during lunar eclipse | Space photo of the day for Sept. 15, 2025

 Want to learn more?

-You can read more about the upcoming Artemis 2 launch and the goals of the mission.
+You can read more about the Hubble's images and the M82 galaxy.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.